Slurm and Container Basics

 The Short Mental Model

 The important point is that hpc-compose does not replace Slurm.
 It writes one inspectable Slurm batch script and uses Slurm to run the planned services inside one allocation.
+For the full spec->sbatch->srun pipeline, see Execution Model.

 Slurm Terms In Plain Language